 Emerging claims data demonstrates the risks and benefits associated with tapering plans.
-Studies on state policies demonstrate that both strong state policies that involve dose limits and those without dose limits lower overall opioid use by 15% but do not change high-dose use.347 However, one previous study in Washington showed that dosing policy lowered high-dose use in the Medicaid population.348 An analysis of commercial insurance claims showed within-individual risk for acute substance-related morbidity events was higher for high-dose patients, but reduced when the dose was tapered.349 Finally, an analysis of VA claims data demonstrated that new substance use disorder diagnoses did not differ between patients discontinuing vs. continuing long-term opioid therapy, yielding inconsistent results.350
+Studies on state policies demonstrate that both strong state policies that involve dose limits and those without dose limits lower overall opioid use by 15% but do not change high-dose use.296 However, one previous study in Washington showed that dosing policy lowered high-dose use in the Medicaid population.297 An analysis of commercial insurance claims showed within-individual risk for acute substance-related morbidity events was higher for high-dose patients, but reduced when the dose was tapered.298 Finally, an analysis of VA claims data demonstrated that new substance use disorder diagnoses did not differ between patients discontinuing vs. continuing long-term opioid therapy, yielding inconsistent results.299

-Long-term opioid therapy destabilizes patients, both when starting opioid therapy and when tapering.351 This is partially because opioids function as general stress-modulators, balancing corticosteroid and catecholamine effects, integrating aversive inputs and rewards to promote survival.352 Most opioids support and mediate human social bonding and emotional function,353 while exogenous opioids may disrupt those functions.354 Fully adherent long-term opioid therapy patients may develop severe dependence distinct from OUD.^{355,356} These patients may show poor pain control and poor physical and social function.
+Long-term opioid therapy destabilizes patients, both when starting opioid therapy and when tapering.300 This is partially because opioids function as general stress-modulators, balancing corticosteroid and catecholamine effects, integrating aversive inputs and rewards to promote survival.301 Most opioids support and mediate human social bonding and emotional function,302 while exogenous opioids may disrupt those functions.303 Fully adherent long-term opioid therapy patients may develop a syndrome of Complex Persistent Opioid Dependence (CPOD) that is distinct from OUD.^{304,305} These patients may show poor pain control and poor physical and social function.
 With opioid taper, withdrawal symptoms are not limited to transient physical symptoms, but can include persistent insomnia, anxiety, anhedonia, irritability, and anger.
-Buprenorphine appears to be a good treatment option.
+Buprenorphine appears to be a good treatment option for CPOD.